 Absolute Co Witness

 Absolute co witness is a circumstance whereby the iron sights, if correctly aligned, stay at the center of the sight’s optical tube.
 When utilizing absolute co witness, the iron sights cover almost all of your sight picture via a red dot sight.
 They are just about in line with your reticle but slightly above it when working with a chin weld.

-By utilizing absolute co witness, you can maintain a harmonious chin weld between using your iron sights and your red dot.
+From our own firsthand experience, we've found that by utilizing absolute co witness, you can maintain a harmonious chin weld between using your iron sights and your red dot.
 Things become a little easier for you if you train for long using a red dot with a single chin weld.

 The other positive is that optics can be attached lower, which will reduce the total profile of your rifle.
 An absolute co witness guarantees that using a specialized front sight will be easier.
 Front sights with specialized tips, for example, are not complicated to use because you can see the full-size tritium vial.